-(1) At the start of the game

-(2) At the start of each overtime period

-(3) A double free throw violation

-(4) Double foul during a loose ball situation

-(5) The ball becomes dead when neither team is in control and no field goal or infraction is involved

-(6) The ball comes to rest on the basket flange or becomes lodged between the basket ring and the backboard

-(7) A double foul which occurs as a result of a difference in opinion between officials b.
+- (1) At the start of the game - (2) At the start of each overtime period - (3) A double free throw violation - (4) Double foul during a loose ball situation - (5) The ball becomes dead when neither team is in control and no field goal or infraction is involved - (6) The ball comes to rest on the basket flange or becomes lodged between the basket ring and the backboard - (7) A double foul which occurs as a result of a difference in opinion between officials - (8) A suspension of play occurs during a loose ball - (9) A fighting foul occurs during a loose ball situation b.
 In all cases above, the jump ball shall be between any two opponents in the game at that time.
 If injury, ejection or disqualification makes it necessary for any player to be replaced, his substitute may not participate in the jump ball.